top of page

 Research Projects

-I work on understanding what it means to “die well.”
+I work on understanding what it means to “die well" and how our legal system can assist patients in accomplishing this goal.
 This includes looking at which factors are relevant in making the dying process go better for individuals nearing the end of life, as well as investigating the relationship between living well and dying well.
 I aim to develop an account of dying well which can guide health care providers in improving the dying process, especially in the context of end-of-life palliative care.
 This includes examining quality of dying, emotional support for dying patients and grieving family members, and involvement of palliative professionals in medical aid in dying.

 Publications